Types Of Cell Phone Microphones And How They Work | Troubleshooting And Tips

 Adjust Microphone Sensitivity Settings

-Another potential solution for troubleshooting cell phone microphone problems is to adjust the microphone sensitivity settings.
+Another potential solution for cell phone microphone problems is to adjust the microphone sensitivity settings.
 Sometimes, the microphone sensitivity may be set too low or too high, leading to issues with sound quality or volume.
 To adjust the sensitivity settings, follow these steps:

 1. Go to the Settings menu on your cell phone.